 The conferences also share at least three critical research vectors, yet typically cover them differently.
 They are (1) theory —e.g. study of underlying scientific formalisms; (2) linking to a conceptual level —e.g. meaningful methodology or semantic interpretation of issues; and (3) fundamental study of applicability for specific uses (e.g. proofs of concept, case studies and industrial best practices).
 Note all federated events of OnTheMove, including its workshops, are expressions of the shared powerful effects of the technology- and application-pull created by the Web, it obviously being the world's most evident distributed computing environment.
 Contributions that describe, illustrate or exploit the emergent synergies are therefore especially welcome.

 The inevitable resulting “cross-pollination” is intentional and in fact stimulated.
 To help achieve this OnTheMove 2018 will as always offer a program of well-known and representative keynote speakers, that is open to all participants of all events.
 This includes participants of our parallel program of evolving incubator-style workshops that cover emerging areas related to the context at large of distributed IT and all its aspects and applications.

-* Mobile aspects of secure computing in general as a basis for trusted use of Cloud-based IS
+- Mobile issues as well as general technical aspects of secure computing as a basis for trusted use of Cloud-based IS (e.g. blockchain technology)

 Furthermore, there is the recently added Industry Case Studies Program (ICSP), in which successful submitters may use OnTheMove as the forum for presenting cutting-edge applications of distributed computing, receiving analysis and critique by the attending scientific community.
 Selection of these short contributions (typically just 4 pages) is principally done on relevance and originality of approach rather than on scientific rigour.